spooky1010/asg/README.md

-  ## AWS IaC using TERRAFORM

-  ### Choice and concept
+## Choice and concept

-   We develop AWS infrastructure using Terraform to IaC.
-For developing different infrastructure (dev, prod, staging) we have variable "env", change its value from ''dev" to "prod" we can create a different environment for developing products.
-Also, we can change the region where deploying infrastructure.
+AWS infrastructure has been developed using Terraform as IaC provider.
+The 'env' variable is used for specifying different development environments (dev, prod, staging), changing this value from ''dev" to "prod" helps with creating a different environment for developing products.
+Also, it's possible to change the region where infrastructure will be deployed.

-   If we don't have specific requirements and need to create infrastructure for various languages and frameworks, we need to implement the most common and varied infrastructure.
+In the absence of specific requirements and the need to create infrastructure for various languages and frameworks, the most common and varied infrastructure should be implemented.

-   We choose ec2 instances in autoscaling groups.
-It's demonstrative, more simple for PoC and debugging .
+Ec2 instances in autoscaling groups were chosen to simplify PoC and debugging.
 Also, it may be cheaper and more flexible, in most cases.

-  ### Technical solutions
+## Technical solutions

-   At first, we get data from existing vpc to create forward resources.
-Create security groups to allow communication with resources.
+First, data is retrieved from existing VPC to create forward resources.
+Security groups are configured to manage communication with resources.
+Application load balancer is created and set up on port 80.
+It distributes traffic between scaled instances of the targetgroup.
-Сreate the application load balancer, that balances traffic thru 80 port to our targetgroup application, and split traffic between scaled instances.
-ASG scales its capacity under workload, and we can connect them thru ALB.

-   To deploy applications we can use different CI/CD methods.
-For example, we use the Bash script.
-But deployment isn't for terraform tasks, most commonly uses Ansible for configuring and gitlabCI or Jenkins for build and deploying.
+Different CI/CD methods could be used to deploy applications.
+This project is using the Bash script as one of the possible options.
+Normally, deployment is done outside of the Terraform tasks and is handled by specific tools like Ansible for configuring, GitlabCI or Jenkins for building and deploying.

-   Autoscaling group manages instances count thru scaling policy.
-They depend on cloudwatch metrics that apply to scale when CPU or memory utilization amount 75% 2 periods 300s each.
-And scale down when utilization down to 25%.
-We can control min and max instance count by variables ("asg_min_size"; "asg_max_size").
+Auto Scaling group manages instance count through a scaling policy.
+The number of instances depends on cloudwatch metrics that apply to scale when CPU or memory utilization amount reaches 75% 2 periods 300s each.
+Scale down takes place when utilization decreases to 25%.
+Minimal and maximum number of instances is controlled with the corresponding variables ("asg_min_size"; "asg_max_size").

-   At last, we get outputs that contain ALB DNS name.
-Its endpoint to check and communicate with our infrastructure.
+As a result, ALB DNS-name is generated.
+It should be used as a public network endpoint that routes all traffic to the application hosted on AWS infrastructure.